Audit and risk committee report

 - provide a forum for discussing financial, enterprise-wide, market, regulatory, safety and other risks and control issues, and to monitor controls designed to minimise these risks;

-- review the Bidcorp annual integrated report in conjunction with the social and ethics committee, including the consolidated and separate financial statements, as well as its interim report and any other public reports or announcements containing financial information;
+- review the Bidcorp annual integrated report, in conjunction with the social and ethics committee, including the consolidated and separate financial statements, the interim report and any other public reports or announcements containing financial information;

-- receive and deal with any complaints concerning the accounting practices, internal audit or the content and audit of its financial statements or related matters; and
+- receive and deal with any complaints concerning internal audit, the accounting practices or the content and audit of the annual financial statements and related matters; and

 Duties carried out

-The committee has successfully performed its duties during the financial year.
-In the fulfilment of these duties, the major areas of focus were revenue recognition, recoverability of trade receivables, valuation of inventory, customer discounts and supplier rebates, carrying value of goodwill, intangibles and investments, assets held for sale and discontinued operations, as well as other matters requiring significant judgement.
+The committee has successfully performed its duties during the financial year under review.
+In the fulfilment of these duties, the major areas of focus were assessing the impact of the new accounting standards on revenue recognition, financial instruments and leases; reviewing the application of JSE proactive monitoring and other pronouncements to group reporting; reviewing accounting for acquisitions and the valuation of put option liabilities; assessing the carrying value of property, goodwill, intangibles and investments; reviewing the characterisation of assets held for sale and discontinued operations; assessing the recoverability of trade receivables, valuation of inventory, customer and supplier rebates, as well as other matters requiring significant judgement.

 The committee assessed risks associated with management override of controls, the ability of the group to continue as a going concern, review of related-party transactions, the overall presentation of the financial information to shareholders and review of the annual integrated report.

-The committee reviewed the material risks which could materially impact the ability of the group to deliver against its objectives and the related mitigation plans and considered these appropriate.
+The committee reviewed the risks that could materially impact the ability of the group to deliver against its objectives and the related mitigation plans, providing feedback where appropriate.

-- confirmed, based on management's review, that the consolidated and separate financial statements were prepared on the going concern basis;
+- confirmed, based on management’s review, that the consolidated and separate Bidcorp company financial statements were prepared on the going concern basis;

 - examined the consolidated and separate financial statements and other financial information made public, prior to their approval by the board;